Revisiting leptonic nonunitarity: Abstract

 \section{Abstract}

-In the presence of extra neutrino states at high scales, the low-energy effective $3\times 3$ leptonic mixing matrix (LMM) is in general non-unitary.
+In the presence of extra neutrino states at high scales, the low-energy effective $3\times 3$ leptonic mixing matrix (LMM) is in general nonunitary.
 We revisit the question of what is our current knowledge of individual LMM matrix elements without assuming unitarity.
-We define two minimal sets of experimental constraints --- {\it direct} $+$ {\it inherent} bounds and {\it indirect} bounds, and analyze the implications of each set on leptonic non-unitarity.
-In addition, we clarify the treatment of flux and cross-section predictions, taking into account NP contamination in hadronic inputs.
-We use the currently running FASER$\nu$ experiment as a case study in order to demonstrate the sensitivity of collider neutrino experiments to leptonic non-unitarity.
-We find that indirect bounds constrain LMM non-unitarity to below the $10^{-3}$ level, stronger than current CKM non-unitarity constraints.
-Conversely, considering only direct and inherent bounds we find that ${\cal O}(1)$ unitarity violation is viable at $2\sigma$, and will be probed by the FASER$\nu$ experiment in the current run of the LHC.
+We first demonstrate that a minimal set of experimental constraints suffices in bounding LMM nonunitarity parameters to the level of ${\cal O}(10^{-3})$, without the use of neutrino oscillation data.
+We then revisit oscillation results as a complementary cross-check, using different physics and different experimental techniques to probe a similar parameter space.
+We correct some common misconceptions in the neutrino nonunitarity literature resulting from an incautious treatment of input parameters.
+We find that neutrino oscillation experiments can constrain LMM nonclosure, but, contrary to claims in the literature, are completely insensitive to the overall normalization of the LMM.
+Thus we conclude that oscillation experiments, including the future DUNE experiment, have no power in excluding nonunitarity altogether.